Saturday, October 5, 2019

 Here it is in a vice ready to test:

-• The rotary knob selects the wrong voltages, at least partly because the Eagle footprint I used matched the geometry of the bang good rotary switch, but not the way the switch is wired up electrically.
-So what should be pin 3 on the switch is really pin 1, 2 is 2, 3 is 1, 4 is 12, and so on.
+• The rotary knob selected the wrong voltages, at least partly because the Eagle footprint I used matched the geometry of the banggood rotary switch, but not the way the switch is wired up electrically.
+So what should have been pin 3 on the switch was really pin 1, 2 is 2, 3 was 1, 4 was 12, and so on.
 A mess!
 I checked three times to make sure the switch would fit physically, but assumed the pin out would match.
-"When you assume"....OK I will need to fix that and redo the PCB design.
+"When you assume"....OK I needed to fix that and redo the PCB design.

 • I burned up a few REF02s and one OP07 because there is a mistake in the silk screen.
 From the photo above: on the bottom left where you see GND: The V- and V+ are silk screened backwards.
-OH NO!
-Easily fixed, just wire opposite the silkscreen, but still....dumb mistake.
+DOH!
+Easily fixed, I wired it opposite the silkscreen, still....dumb mistake.

-• OK with all that fixed, here's the bad news: The output voltages are just WRONG.
-Wrong, wrong, wrong!!!
+• OK with all that fixed, here was the bad news: The output voltages were just WRONG

 I confirmed that the rotary switch was at least part issue; after removing it from the board and spinning it I would get unreliable continuity from its inputs to its output.

-Wiring it up back up to the board with pin out errors fixed didn't help things at all, as you'd expect.
+Wiring it up back up to the board with pin out errors fixed didn't help things at all.
 I felt that it was extremely easy to overheat the switch's contacts, which might have happened when soldering the part to the PCB.
-I am pretty sure I melted the switch's guts with what I think to be normal soldering.
+I am pretty sure I melted the switch's guts with what I thought to be normal soldering.
 Oops....

-OK now presenting 1 to 3V DC into the unity gain buffer board's input, the tiny op amp PCB works flawlessly.
+OK now presenting 1 to 3V DC into the unity gain buffer board's input, the tiny op amp PCB worked flawlessly.

-But still: Employing the rotary switch the circuit's output remains spotty--it works occasionally but most often is unreliable.
+But still: Employing the rotary switch the circuit's output remained spotty--it worked occasionally but most often was unreliable.

-After throwing in this ancient rotary switch the circuit works perfectly.
+After throwing in this ancient rotary switch the circuit worked perfectly.
 No hiccups, no dropouts, no issues.

 Bang-Good-Riddance: It's time to put the cheapo Banggood rotary switches into the e-waste recycle bin.
 Once again I spent all day trying to fix a problem with a poorly made component and maybe I saved $10 on the "affordable" component vs. something more reliable.
 Not a good decision.
 I am finding good hardware is worth the extra money.